Bitcoin Myths · #10 of 20

 Understanding where bitcoin lives is not a technical curiosity.
 It has two immediate practical consequences.

 The first is about security.
 Because your bitcoin exists on the blockchain and not on your device, losing or destroying the device does not mean losing the bitcoin.
-What matters is the recovery seed: a sequence of 12 to 24 ordinary words generated when you first set up a wallet, which encodes the entire private key.
-How you protect that seed phrase is a separate and critical question, one worth a full article on bitcoin seed phrase security, but the essential point for this myth is this: enter that seed into any compatible wallet on any new device and you are looking at the same balance, because the bitcoin was never in the old device to begin with.
+What matters is the seed phraseA list of 12 to 24 ordinary words that backs up a wallet’s private keys.
+Anyone with the words can restore the wallet and spend the bitcoin., the words you write down when you first set up a wallet.
+How you protect that phrase is a separate and critical question, one worth a full article on bitcoin seed phrase security.
+The essential point for this myth is simpler.
+Enter that phrase into any compatible wallet on any new device and you are looking at the same balance, because the bitcoin was never in the old device to begin with.
 It was always on the ledger.

 Matthew Kratter puts the broader implication plainly.
 Because the seed phrase is all that connects you to your bitcoin, a person can memorize those words and cross any border in the world carrying their entire net worth in their head.
 No bank transfer, no vault, no declaration required.
 That is a property no previous form of money has had.